Damhan91/Pub-Quiz/README.md

 Each question appears once the previous question is answered.
 At the end of the game they are shown their total score and also an option to play the game again.

-Here is a live version of my projecy [project](https://pub-quiz-python.herokuapp.com/)
+Here is a live version of my [project](https://pub-quiz-python.herokuapp.com/)
 ### Existing Features